 The table above the main table shows how many students are in each room and for what period of time.
 You can see that students with Extra Time are separated out, so you can easily see their details.

 Want to edit a candidate's allocation?
-Just click the boxes next to the students, click the blue pencil icon and select Allocate Candidates to Room again.
+Just click the boxes next to the students, click the Bulk action button and select Allocate Candidates to Room again.
 In the slide over, select the new allocation.
 In this example, I've set the time to be an hour later for one student.

 To remove the allocation of an exam time, date or room, just click the boxes next to the students.
-Click the blue pencil icon and select Clear exam room allocation.
+Click the Bulk action button and select Clear exam room allocation.

 Deleting or editing an in-house exam

 If you need to delete or edit an in-house exam or the time of the instance, go to Students > In-house Exams and select the exam.

 Click the Duration or Name to edit these fields or delete the exam.

 Click the in-house exam instance date and click Edit to edit the time and date of the instance, or click the red button to delete the instance.